abevoelker/blog/source/_posts/2014-06-29-sick-of-ruby-dynamic-typing-side-effects-object-oriented-programming.md

 * use immutabile objects as much as possible (e.g. using thin veneers over primitives or [adamantium][adamantium])
 * separate business logic into collections of functions that act on said objects (service objects)
 * minimize mutation and side effects to as few places as possible
-* thoroughly document how objects fit together with unit tests (mimickry of a static type system)
+* thoroughly document expected type arguments for object instantiation and method invocation with unit tests (mimickry of a static type system)

 To me, this code starts displaying aspects of functional programming languages.